Members visit free all year! Join or renew today.

 Sushi: Female, hatched on January 8, 2011 at the Roger Williams Park Zoo in Rhode Island.
 She came to Philadelphia on October 8, 2013.
 She has a purple band on her left flipper.

-Peso, hatched at the Philadelphia Zoo on July 6, 2014.
+Peso: Male, hatched at Philadelphia Zoo on July 6, 2014.
 His parents are Calfred and Jamaican Me Crazy.
 He has a neon green band on his right flipper.

 Feedings usually can be seen around noon on weekends.